sankalpdayal/carnd_term1_p3/README.md

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 21-90).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
 For the areas where the model was not doing well, I collected more data on recovery.
 In general I tried to keep the dataset large to reduce overfitting.

-Also I kept track of training and validation error and kept the epoch low so that overfitting never happens.
+Also I kept track of training and validation error and kept the number of epochs low so that overfitting never happens.

 #### 3. Model parameter tuning